osher/assert-responseLike/README.md

 Misc
 =====
 It's not the most genious utility or anything, it is meant to be my first git hub project.
+I use it to test responses of web-requests to web projects, with [vows](http://vowsjs.org/).